-- Face masks will be worn when students and staff are moving throughout the building - Announcements will be made to release classes in a staggered manner based on Room Letter Designations (eg, all A and B classrooms, followed by C and D classrooms, etc. to reduce density in hallways during class changes.
-The additional time needed to stagger transitions should be factored into the school day. - Floor and wall signage will be utilized to prompt distancing where appropriate including outside classrooms where students will be required to stage during class transitions - Hallway movement will be evaluated in each building, and a modified traffic pattern will be utilized to: - Create one-way corridors where appropriate - Create one-way stairways where appropriate - Use of center hallway prompts (eg, cones, floor tape, or retractable belt stanchions to promote distancing of 2-way traffic53 - Common Areas - The School District will take additional measures to prevent congregation in elevator waiting areas by perhaps enabling the use of stairs.54 - Consider locker usage at secondary schools and how it impacts social distancing and the potential new flow patterns in the hallways.
+- Face masks will be worn when students and staff are moving throughout the building - Announcements will be made to release classes in a staggered manner based on Room Letter Designations (e.g., all A and B classrooms, followed by C and D classrooms, etc. to reduce density in hallways during class changes.
+The additional time needed to stagger transitions should be factored into the school day. - Floor and wall signage will be utilized to prompt distancing where appropriate including outside classrooms where students will be required to stage during class transitions - Hallway movement will be evaluated in each building, and a modified traffic pattern will be utilized to: - Create one-way corridors where appropriate - Create one-way stairways where appropriate - Use of center hallway prompts (e.g., cones, floor tape, or retractable belt stanchions to promote distancing of 2-way traffic50 - Common Areas - Consider locker usage at secondary schools and how it impacts physical distancing and the potential new flow patterns in the hallways.